Birth Death Swap population in random environment and aggregation with two timescales: Introduction

+Section \ref{SectionTwoTimescales} is dedicated to proving a general averaging result for the demographic counting process (the process counting the different types of demographic events) and the aggregated population.
+Due to the general random environment, averaging results such as \cite{Kurtz1992} or \cite{Yin2012continuous} cannot be applied or extended to this framework, since event intensities are random functionals of the population.
+In Theorem \ref{ThIdentificationResult}, we show more particularly that at the limit, the intensities of demographic events are averaged against invariant measures of pure swap processes with ``frozen environment''.

-These result are applied in Section 4 to obtain the convergence in distribution of the demographic counting process, under an additional assumption on swap events.
-As a consequence, the aggregated population processes converges to a ``true '' Birth-Death process in random environment with averaged intensities.\\[1mm] To summarize, the general model and its pathwise representation is presented in Section \ref{SectionBDSsystem}.
-In Section 2, we first prove a general comparison result for solution of SDEs driven by the same Poisson measure, which is then applied to obtain the existence of the BDS system by strong domination.
-The two last sections are dedicated to the averaging results in the presence of two timescales.
-The two timescales BDS system is introduced at the beginning of Section \ref{SectionTwoTimescales}, which contains the main averaging results, after a short recall on the stable convergence.
-These results are then applied in Section 4.
+The construction of the BDS-SDE by strong domination yields straightforwardly tightness results for the demographic counting processes, without needing additional uniform integrability assumptions.
+The main difficulty lies in defining the right probability spaces and objects on these spaces, together with the right type of convergence.
+We overcome this difficulty by strongly relying on the stable convergence of the concerned processes.
+This mode of convergence, which extends the convergence in distribution, is particularly well-suited for identifying limits in random environment.
+An important point is that the family of two-timescales BDS processes $(Z^\epsilon)_\epsilon$ is not tight, due to the ``explosion" of swap events.
+The idea is to introduce the product space $(\Omega \times\mathbb R^+, d\P\times e^{-s}\d s)$ equipped with the stable convergence, and to consider these processes as simple random variables $\tilde Z^\epsilon(\omega,s)=Z^\epsilon_s(\omega)$ on this space. \\[1mm] Finally, these results are applied in Section \ref{SectionWeakConvergence} to obtain the convergence in distribution of the demographic counting process, under an additional assumption on swap events, using the construction by strong domination.
+The aggregated population processes converge to a ``true '' Birth-Death process in random environment with averaged intensities.
+In particular, using a toy model, we show how the heterogeneity of the population can generate non-linearities in aggregated mortality rates, which is not taken into account in standard mortality models for human populations.\\[1mm] To summarize, in the preliminary Section \ref{SectionPreliminary} we prove a pathwise comparison result, for multivariate counting processes solution of SDEs driven by the same Poisson measure, and its converse.
+The general model and its pathwise representation are presented in Section \ref{SectionBDSsystem}, where we establish the existence and uniqueness of the BDS-SDE in Theorem \ref{ThBDSexistence}.
+The last two sections are dedicated to the averaging results in the presence of two timescales.
+The two timescale BDS system is introduced at the beginning of Section \ref{SectionTwoTimescales}, which contains the main averaging results, after a brief remainder on the stable convergence.
+These results are then applied in Section \ref{SectionWeakConvergence}.